Flight and Duty Time Limitations and Rest Requirements

 GM1 ORO.FTL.110(a) Operator Responsibilities

-OPERATIONAL ROBUSTNESS OF ROSTERS
+OPERATIONAL ROBUSTNESS OF ROSTERSORO.FTL.115 Crew Member Responsibilities

-(a) comply with point CAT.GEN.MPA.100(b) of Annex IV (Part-CAT); and
+Crew members shall:(a) comply with point CAT.GEN.MPA.100(b) of Annex IV (Part-CAT); and

 ORO.FTL.120 Fatigue Risk Management (FRM)

 (a) When FRM is required by this Subpart or an applicable certification specification, the operator shall establish, implement and maintain a FRM as an integral part of its management system.
 The FRM shall ensure compliance with the essential requirements in points 7.f, 7.g and 8.f of Annex IV to Regulation (EC) No. 216/2008.
-The FRM shall be described in the operations manual.
+The FRM shall be described in the operations manual.(b) The FRM established, implemented and maintained shall provide for continuous improvement to the overall performance of the FRM and shall include:

 (1) a description of the philosophy and principles of the operator with regard to FRM, referred to as the FRM policy;